 - Interns are encouraged to discuss and process their dissertation and/or other research interests.

 - The staff member collaboratively assists in the planning process for accomplishment of research goals.

 - Interns present their dissertation research to the Counseling Center staff.

-- Interns participate in one of three “core” committees at the Center: the Training Committee, Clinical Services Committee, Multicultural Advocacy Committee.
+- Interns participate in one of our committees at the Center: Training Committee, Clinical Services Committee, Multicultural Advocacy Committee, or Assessment Committee.
 Membership on these committees provides interns with the opportunity to participate in decision-making processes as well as offer feedback on the general operations of the Counseling Center.

-- Interns may also choose to become a member of the Career Committee, or the Assessment Committee, IF their schedule allows such participation.
+- Interns may also choose to become a member of the Career Committee IF their schedule allows such participation.

 Intern Seminar Series

 These didactic and experiential training experiences provide a forum for the staff and other professionals to present topics on mental health issues and professional development.
 Some of these training experiences occur in module formats over a period of several weeks that provide the opportunity for a more in-depth exploration of the topics under discussion.
 The seminar series also focuses on a variety of specific clinically and professionally relevant topics.
 A special emphasis is placed on providing psychological services to individuals from different cultures, gender, and lifestyle perspectives.
 Some of the topics for this seminar are generated by the needs and interests of the intern group and may include one or two presentations on such topics as: substance abuse issues, eating disorders, sexual abuse survivors, working with gender issues in treatment, preparing for licensure, and starting a career as a psychologist.